AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 The kit scale

 The Leif Ericson kit never had a stated scale.
-Most people just assumed that the kit's scale was 1/650, the same scale as AMT's Star Trek spaceship kits (The U.S.S.
+Most people just assumed that the kit's scale was 1/650, the same scale often quoted for AMT's original Star Trek spaceship kits (The U.S.S.
 Enterprise, The Klingon Battle Cruiser and the Romulan Bird of Prey).

 It's clear that the 1/600 - 1/700 figures are too small.
 Not only is the airlock door huge in comparison to the figures, the deck spacing is wrong.
 The windows on the same level are above the heads of the 1/700 figures!
 Clearly, the Leif Ericson is not in the 1/600 to 1/700 scale range.